Bald eagle: Reproduction

 A young eaglet can gain up to 170 g a day, the fastest growth rate of any North American bird.
 The young eaglets pick up and manipulate sticks, play tug of war with each other, practice holding things in their talons, and stretch and flap their wings.
-By eight weeks, the eaglets are strong enough to flap their wings, lift their feet off the nest platform, and rise up in the air.
-The young fledge at anywhere from 8 to 14 weeks of age, though will remain close to the nest and attended to by their parents for a further 6 weeks.
-Juvenile eagles first start dispersing away from their parents about 8 weeks after they fledge.
+By eight weeks, the eaglets are strong enough to flap their wings, lift their feet off the nest platform, and rise in the air.
+The young fledge at anywhere from 8 to 14 weeks of age, though will remain close to the nest and be attended to by their parents for a further six weeks.
+Juvenile eagles first start dispersing away from their parents about eight weeks after they fledge.
 Variability in departure date related to effects of sex and hatching order on growth and development.
 For the next four years, immature eagles wander widely in search of food until they attain adult plumage and are eligible to reproduce.

+Male eagles have been observed killing and cannibalizing their chicks.
+In 2024, at the National Conservation Training Center (NCTC) in West Virginia, the NCTC's Eagle Cam recorded two bald eagle chicks being attacked and devoured by their father as soon as the mother departed from the nest.
+The NCTC noted in its statement on the incident that such behavior "has been observed in other nests and is not uncommon in birds of prey."

 On rare occasions, bald eagles have been recorded to adopt other raptor fledglings into their nests, as seen in 2017 by a pair of eagles in Shoal Harbor Migratory Bird Sanctuary near Sidney, British Columbia.
 The pair of eagles in question are believed to have carried a juvenile red-tailed hawk back to their nest, presumably as prey, whereupon the chick was accepted into the family by both the parents and the eagles' three nestlings.
 The hawk, nicknamed "Spunky" by biologists monitoring the nest, fledged successfully.